 Nativity Scene of the Plaza de la Reina

-From December 4 to January 6 you can visit the Nativity Scene of the Plaza de la Reina.
+Until January 6 you can visit the Nativity Scene of the Plaza de la Reina.
 These figures have been made by the Gremio de Artistas Falleros.
 We recommend you to stop by in the afternoon to see it illuminated and appreciate all the details, while shopping at the Christmas Craft Fair.

 This composition was the one that had been exhibited in the Town Hall Square until 2015, when the previous local government decided to relocate it to the Plaza de la Reina.